sourabpramanik/shorten-url/README.md

     ```bash
     vercel build --prod --cwd ./shorten-url-functions
     ```
-    `--prod` flag will build the function with all the configurations needed by Vercel to deploy and run this function in production environment.
+    `--prod` flag will build the function with all the configurations needed by Vercel to deploy and run this function in the production environment.

-    After the build is completed it generate `.vercel` directory in the root, which has all the directories and configuration files containing lots of information like the runtime, project name, entrypoint, filesystem mappings, target environment, packages used, commands to be executed and so on.
+    After the build is completed it generates `.vercel` directory in the root, which has all the directories and configuration files containing lots of information like the runtime, project name, entry point, filesystem mappings, target environment, packages used, commands to be executed and so on.

     If you are curious to know more about it then go ahead and tweak things here and there (at your own risk) as long as everything works as expected.